The power of fibre- The importance of dietary fibre for your health

 Fibre is classified into two main types- soluble and insoluble fibre.
 They both add bulk to your motions-but each type of fibre has different roles and can be found in different food sources and supplements.
 Nixi is a rich source of both soluble and insoluble fibre.

 Insoluble fibre: Insoluble fibre bulks up the stools and drives waste through your body and out into the toilet pan.
 It helps people who struggle with constipation, slow bowel transit or irregular motions.
-Good sources of insoluble fibre include psyllium husk, wholemeal flour, wheat bran, nuts, and vegetables.
+Good sources of insoluble fibre include wholemeal flour, wheat bran, nuts, and vegetables.
+Psyllium husk contains some insoluble fibre as well as being a source of soluble fibre.

 What are the health benefits of fibre?